cole-ruehle/6104-team-project/team-contract.md

 My goal for this fullstack project is to gain more experience working on the entire stack while improving my engineering practices.
 I want to focus on designing modular concepts that make the application easier to extend and maintain and on building an accessible frontend interface.
 Also, I hope to improve my communication skills and gain more experience in working on a team and how to work collaboratively on a coding project.

+### Jenna:
+My goal for this project is to build an application that feels both rewarding and fulfilling, something that I will be proud to share with others.
+Since we’re working as a team this time, I want to tackle a larger-scale project where I can really put my technical and creative skills to use.
+Further, I hope to improve my software engineering practices by writing clean, modular, and maintable code that's easy for others to understand and build upon.

 ## How quality of work will be maintained (reviewing each others' code? team review meetings? pair programming?);

 Reviewing each other's code before pushing to main.
 Team meetings to decide on next steps, changing the project concept/ideas, or reassigning task differently.